All Guides

 Internet

-Mazatlan has decent internet in expat areas:
+Mazatlan has solid internet in expat areas:

 • TotalPlay: Fiber optic, 100–300 Mbps, ~$400–$600 MXN/month